Day of the Dead Beyond Oaxaca: Mexico City Cemeteries and Family Vigils

 - Book tickets online in advance - they sell out for Day of the Dead weekend

-- Combine with Casa Azul on the same day, since they are both south
+- Combine with Casa Azul on the same day, since they're both south

 - Allow 90 minutes inside the museum

-- Strollers do not work well on the basalt stone floors - use a baby carrier instead for infants
+- Strollers don't work well on the basalt stone floors - use a baby carrier instead for infants

 This is the best option for families staying in Roma or Condesa hotels who want the holiday experience without traveling to a cemetery.
-Walk Avenida Alvaro Obregon and Avenida Amsterdam between 5 and 8 pm.
+Walk Avenida Álvaro Obregón and Avenida Amsterdam between 5 and 8 pm.
 Stop for elote, churros, or hot chocolate.
 Compare ofrendas.
-Talk about who each altar honors and what is on it.
+Talk about who each altar honors and what's on it.
 Kids learn the holiday by walking it.
+Café Nin in Roma Norte builds a beautiful one every year - tía Rosa says their mole is better than Pujol's anyway, and at a fraction of the price.

 What to Pack for the Walk

-- Insulated kids water bottle - even cool November evenings in CDMX dehydrate fast at altitude
+- Insulated kids water bottle - even cool November evenings in CDMX dehydrate fast at altitude.
+Sealed bottled water only, cariño - never tap, not even for rinsing the bottle

 - A travel pashmina scarf for moms - the temperature drops 15 degrees after sunset